bdeckard92/dupUT/01-Class-Content/18-NoSQL/01-Activities/05-Mongoose-Populate/README.md

 # Mongoose Populate

-In this activity, you will use `.populate()` to return a user with all of the notes associated with that user.
+In this activity, you will use the method `.populate()` to return a user with all of the notes associated with that user.

 ## Instructions